Hello world explained

 Now let's start from the beginning:

 using is a keyword, highlighted with blue by the editor.
 The using keyword imports a namespace, and a namespace is a collection of classes.
 Classes brings us some sort of functionality, and when working with an advanced IDE like Visual Studio, it will usually create parts of the trivial code for us.
-In this case, it created a class for us, and imported the namespaces which is required or expected to be used commonly.
+In this case, it created a class for us, and imported the namespaces which are required or expected to be used commonly.
 In this case, 5 namespaces are imported for us, each containing lots of useful classes.
 For instance, we use the Console class, which is a part of the System namespace.

 As you can see, we even get our own namespace:

 The namespace ConsoleApp1 is now the main namespace for this application, and new classes will be a part of it by default.
 Obviously, you can change this, and create classes in another namespace.
 In that case, you will have to import this new namespace to use it in your application, with the using statement, like any other namespace.

 Next, we define our class.
 Since C# is truly an Object Oriented language, every line of code that actually does something, is wrapped inside a class.
 In this case, the class is simply called Program: